 Becoming an intelligence officer entails understanding the threats posed to the public beyond the realms of geopolitics and cyber space.
 Many of the contributions of intelligence professionals come in the areas of public health, emergency response and private sector preparedness.

-The HSEP program includes several courses that deal directly with the intelligence needs of public agencies, health services and private industry: Public Health Preparedness; Emergency Management: Response Planning and Incident Command; Government, Industry and Community Strategic Planning; Private Sector Issues in Security and Preparedness; and Institutional Challenges of Security Preparedness.
+The HSEP program includes courses like: Public Health; Emergency Management; Government, Industry and Strategic Planning; Private Sector Preparedness; and Institutional Challenges of Security Preparedness.

 Intelligence officers are in demand among many federal agencies inside and outside of the military.
 Here are some tips for pursuing a career as an intelligence officer within various organizations.

 Central Intelligence Agency

 The skills the CIA seeks in candidates for analyst positions include problem-solving, critical thinking and collaboration.
 Analysts must extract intelligence from incomplete, inconsistent and contradictory information.
 Among the 16 analyst positions listed by the CIA are counterintelligence threat analyst; intelligence collection analyst; cyber threat analyst; counterterrorism analyst; and science, technology and weapons analyst.

 The FBI describes its intelligence analysts as the heart of its intelligence operations.
 FBI intelligence analysts rely on their knowledge of history, culture, language and geography to collect and synthesize information from sources inside and outside of the Bureau.
 As with all intelligence analysis, the process begins with research intended to identify, understand and mitigate various threats.
 Analysts rely on networks of associates in all parts of the intelligence community, from local agencies to international organizations.

 Department of Homeland Security Office of Intelligence and Analysis